andybbruno/Advanced-Programming-2018/Assignment_2/README.md

 ```
 Basically, we get a *ListBag* and we return another *ListBag*.

-So it's completely different from the "fmap" that *Functor* requires.
+So, because of the Eq constrain, we can't create an "fmap" as *Functor* requires.

 # Exercise 3